Readless

 Follow.itFree plan availablePremium tiers availableReader free plan supports up to 20 regular feeds and multiple output channels

 Want one daily brief instead of dozens of newsletter emails?
 Route subscriptions into a single digest workflow and let AI summarize what matters.
+Every digest is generated from your own newsletters and RSS feeds, delivered on your schedule, and formatted for quick scanning on any device.

 Start Free Trial →